Navigating font licensing, image by Thomas Neumann

 Just pick the licence and head to checkout.

-Since only one Licence Holder can be set per order, you’ll need to make two separate purchases.
+Since only one licence holder can be set per order, you’ll need to make two separate purchases.

 You cannot list multiple names or companies for the Licence Holder.